WeMeanGreen/SmartCollar/README.md

 ### What's the problem?

 The real problem here is the lack of information about state of wildlife where people aren't actively engaged to keep it sustainable.
 Around 1 million animals are threatened with extinction.
 It is found that health of ecosystems on which we and all other species depends is deteriorating more rapidly than ever.
 When a species becomes endangered, it is a sign that the ecosystem is slowly falling apart.
 The responsibility to keep these innocents life shouldn't just be on the shoulders of a few.
 Having such an engaging audience could improve impact, awareness and accelerate the drive towards sustainability.

-### The idea

-The idea is to build a technologically rich system to monitor the endangered species in real time and to spread awareness among people to save life on land.
-The system would be utilizing following with multifold solution.

 ### How can technology help?